Configure a Databricks Pattern Data Connection

 How to configure a Databricks Delta Share data connection using the hybrid pattern within Clean Room, including steps for setting up the connection, configuring permissions, and verifying the integration

-To configure a Databricks Pattern data connection, see the instructions below.
+To configure a Databricks data connection to be used in a Databricks (native-pattern) clean room, see the instructions below.

 Overall Steps